Calaxsys/rock-paper-scissors/README.md

-Building a console based Rock, Paper, Scissors game using JavaScript
+Building a web based Rock, Paper, Scissors game using JavaScript, HTML and CSS